 Years of using the area as a dump came to head in 2006 when a massive landslide came through the area.
 The effects were devastating, spreading trash through the favela and resulting in loss of life.

 That event promoted a couple of concerned community members to start a project of cleaning up the area and retaking the land.
 They were able to remove more than five tons of trash over the three years that followed.

 A large portion of the trash that was recovered during the project was able to be repurposed and used for landscaping within the park.
 During our visit, we followed paths shaped my pallets and metal slabs, walked upstairs made with recycled tires and admired a variety of items, such as old toilets, being used as planters.

 Today the Sitiê Eco Park is used as a community space for leisure, education and environmental awareness.
 The park also acts as a community garden, where local residents can plant vegetables and herbs.

 Entering the building we walked up a spiral staircase before arriving into a room that resembled a modern-day dojo.
 Mats lined the floor and the room was empty with the exception of a large bench on the opposite side of the room.

 We would soon learn that this building houses the Vidigal Capoeira school.
 A place designed to preserve the cultural art of capoeira dance as a significant part of the country’s Afro-Brazilian history and culture.

 Support from Planeterra has enabled the school to clean up the building and provide a comfortable, safe place for children to learn and study Capoeria.
-The skills they learn from the sport have lead to better performance in school and heightened opportunity for scholarships to attend higher level schools in Rio de Janeiro.
+The skills they learn from the sport have to lead to better performance in school and a heightened opportunity for scholarships to attend higher-level schools in Rio de Janeiro.

 One thing is for certain, the energy that project leader Isis exudes is infectious.
 It took me all of 5 seconds to realize why people are drawn to her and why she has had so much success in her projects.